vmware-archive/simple-k8s-test-env/e2e/README.md

   stable up
 ```

-4. Schedule the e2e conformance tests as job on the turned-up cluster:
+4. Run the e2e conformance tests as job on the turned-up cluster:
 ```shell
 $ docker run -it --rm \
   -v "$(pwd)/data":/tf/data \